CodeScop/Oge-Mai-Field-Guide/allresources.md

     - RLab Quest: Zappy Zazzy Xombri (10)
     - Gansu Quests: Main Quest 1/Circle of Protection (15), Main Quest 3/Sacred Shrine (5), Stone Collector (100), Protect the Body (50), Protect the Mind (100), Protect the Spirit (200), Respark the Flame (20)
     - Ruins Quest: Tunnel Locked On (3)
+    - Shrine0 Quests: Helper of the Shrine 2/3 (15), Guardian of the Shrine 3/3 (25)
     - HuntS2 Quest: Our Waymark Stones (10)
   - WATER
     - Riza Quests: Main Quest 3/Remedy for a Friend (3)